ASKbytes/Photopea-Desktop-App/README.md

 # Photopea-Desktop-App
-Photopea bundled into a portable desktop app
+Offline Photopea bundled into a portable desktop app